 So many thoughts raced through my mind: What were the symptoms of ovarian cancer?
 Would having it impact the possibility of having kids?
 Did I want kids?
 And, of course, would it all even matter if I had minimal luck with dating?

 While the counselor did her best to answer my questions, she wanted to make sure I was okay to go through with the test.
-Though it was a morning full of exhaustive tears, I knew I was ready.
+Though it was a morning full of exhaustion and tears, I knew I was ready.
 She handed me a saliva sample kit, which was very similar to the experience of 23andMe.
-Twenty minutes later I was done — and I would have to wait a month for the results.
+Twenty minutes later, I was done—and I would have to wait a month for the results.

 Sitting between my genetics counselor and a close family friend, I was finally ready to hear the outcome of the test.
 I was convinced that I’d be diagnosed with either a genetic mutation or would be told that I had ovarian cancer.

 Needless to say, I was completely surprised: I had none of the genetic mutations I was tested for.

 I cried in relief—and also out of shock.
 I had only expected a negative outcome, and honestly didn’t know what to do with myself.